nie-ine/inseri/README.md

 ### Alternative 2: Contact jan.stoffregen@uzh.ch

 ## 2. Connect inseri to MongoDB:
- - Create a folder .settings
+ - Create a folder .dataListSettings
- - In the folder settings, create the file mongodbServer.js Your file should look similiar to the following:
+ - In the folder dataListSettings, create the file mongodbServer.js Your file should look similiar to the following:

 ```